 - Submit a Form 1099-MISC if they have paid contractors

-In addition to these criteria, the act also allows financing for:
+In addition to these criteria, the Paycheck Protection Program allows financing for:

 - Sole proprietors and self-employed individuals